Dripify vs Apollo Comparison

 Both platforms help sales teams reach more prospects.
 But reaching prospects is only half the problem.
 Knowing which prospects to reach, why they're likely to buy now, and what to say that reflects their actual situation requires a different kind of platform.

-ZoomInfo is an AI GTM platform built on the industry's largest data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on the industry's largest data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph, which processes 1.5B+ data points daily, unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why it happened, and what to do next.
-From there, your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the API and MCP in any front-end.
+From there, your team can run sales motions from the GTM Workspace, build GTM plays in GTM Studio, or power their own tools through the Enterprise API and ZoomInfo MCP in any front-end.

 If you want outreach powered by intelligence, not just automation, see how ZoomInfo works.